isomerpages/nlb-reference/_singapore-places/Curiocity Showcase/Places of Entertainment in the Bras Basah Bugis and Civic District Areas.md

 Bras Basah Bugis and the Civic District are two of Singapore’s oldest districts and are well-known for their concentration of heritage buildings and historic places of worship.
 These areas were also home to several entertainment places like cinemas, theatres and even a food street that came to life with drag queens, singing, and other revelry at night.
 Some of these places may have taken on new identities today, but they served as important places for society to gather and share laughter and happiness with fellow leisure seekers, especially at the turn of the 20th century.

 This guide provides supplementary resources for those who are keen to further explore this topic.
 You can also visit https://search.nlb.gov.sg/ to search for more resources.
 If you would like to view other resource guides created by our librarians, please visit https://reference.nlb.gov.sg/guides/.

+This resource guide was prepared in December 2021 by Andrea Kee, an Associate Librarian at the National Library, Singapore.